 During the era of the Fatimid Caliphate, that is, the eighth and ninth centuries, the majority of slaves were Europeans taken along European beaches and during conflicts.

-With the emergence of the Oman sultanate, which was centered in Zanzibar, the trading of Bantu slaves from East Africa grew in the 18th and 19th centuries.
+With the emergence of the Oman sultanate, which was centred in Zanzibar, the trading of Bantu slaves from East Africa grew in the 18th and 19th centuries.
 Along the Swahili coast, they came into direct trade friction and competition with the Portuguese and other Europeans.